What is Flebogamma and how is it used?

 No animal studies were conducted to evaluate the carcinogenic or mutagenic effect of Flebogamma 5% DIF or its effects on fertility.

 Use In Specific Populations

-Limited information is available for the geriatric use of Flebogamma 10% DIF.
-Clinical studies of Flebogamma 10% DIF did not include sufficient numbers of subjects aged ≥ 65 years to determine whether they respond differently from younger subjects.
-Use caution when administering Flebogamma 10% DIF to patients aged ≥ 65 years who are judged to be at increased risk for developing thrombosis or renal insufficiency.
-Do not exceed the recommended dose, and infuse Flebogamma 10% DIF at the minimum dose and infusion rate practicable and at less than 0.04 mL per kg per minute (4 mg per kg per min). (see BOXED WARNING, WARNING AND PRECAUTIONS and DOSAGE AND ADMINISTRATION)
+Limited information is available for the geriatric use of Flebogamma 5% DIF.
+Clinical studies of Flebogamma 5% DIF did not include sufficient numbers of subjects over the age of 65 to determine whether they respond differently from younger subjects.
+Use caution when administering Flebogamma 5% DIF to patients age 65 and over who are judged to be at increased risk for developing thrombosis or renal insufficiency.
+Do not exceed recommended dose, and administer Flebogamma 5% DIF at the minimum dose and infusion rate practicable, and at less than 0.06 mL per kg per minute (3 mg per kg per min). (see BOXED WARNING, WARNINGS AND PRECAUTIONS, and DOSAGE AND ADMINISTRATION)